-Regularly scheduled, organized activities — such as games, practices, conditioning and skills drills, and lessons — require a permit.
+Regularly scheduled, organized activities — such as games, practices, aerobic conditioning, skills drills, and lessons — require a permit.

 Youth players are allowed one chaperone per child.
 Chaperones must wear face coverings and maintain six feet of social distance at all times.
 No spectators are allowed for adult sports.

 Facility lights will be turned on based on the location’s permitting schedule.

 Design and construction bidding

 Parks and Recreation Department bid documents are now available at 1010 Massachusetts Ave, 3rd floor Boston MA 02118 on a normal schedule.
 Bid openings will continue to be held virtually via ZOOM video call.
 To limit the amount of people, interested parties will not be able to access the building for bid openings.

 All bid openings can be viewed using the zoom link below.